 Envy can make us do stupid things and take stupid decisions.
 But most of the time we can’t act out like the frog.
 We can’t jump on top of a neighbour because they’ve just bought a shiny new sports car.
 We can’t gag a friend to stop them talking about their latest promotion.

 Instead, our envy triggers an internalised response, which brings about a unique and potent set of emotions.
 Results of a brain-imaging study published in Science in 2009 even suggest our neurological response to envy can flare pain nodes in the brain’s dorsal anterior cingulate cortex.
-It seems envy can quite literally be agonising.
+Cutting the neurological jargon, that means envy might quite literally be agonising.

 Of course, money is high on the trigger list of these pain points.
 When we get caught in the clutches of financial envy, those pain nodes are particularly prone to flaring up.